Bach Centre-approved courses

 For this reason we ask all students to complete Level 1 before attending a Level 2 course, and complete Level 2 before attending a Level 3.

 However, if you study direct with the Bach Centre (i.e. you come to Mount Vernon to do Level 1 or you book on the Distance Learning Programme with the Centre), and you have studied the Bach system previously via a non-approved programme, we sometimes agree to offer a discount on the course fee.
-Contact the Centre for advice on this, and send us scans or faxes of the certificates you currently hold.
+Contact the Centre for advice on this, and send us scans of the certificates you currently hold.